Jump to the next navigation bar : Jump to the page contents

 • adopts a decision, in the event of necessity, on the introduction of a state of emergency;

-After January 1, 2006 the President will have fewer powers - some of those will be transferred to the Verkhovna Rada and the Cabinet of Ministers.
+After January 1, 2006 some powers of the President are transferred to the Verkhovna Rada and the Cabinet of Ministers.

 The Cabinet of Ministers of Ukraine is the highest body in the system of state agencies that form the executive branch of power and includes the Prime Minister, the First Vice Prime Minister, Vice Prime Ministers and Ministers.

-According to the changes that constitutional reform suggests the Prime Minister is appointed by the Parliament of Ukraine and is responsible for the formation of the Government.
+According to the changes to the Constitution in forces the Prime Minister is appointed by the Parliament of Ukraine and is responsible for the formation of the Government.

 The Cabinet of Ministers: